Was Churchill a Closet Socialist?

 I referred your question to Dr. Arnn, who knows far more about it than I. His comments are reprinted here by kind permission:

 Churchill was a political thinker.
 He understood that the first division in politics is between the few rich and the many poor.
 He looked for a way to ameliorate that division, and to make the society stable.
 The United States provided a model for much of this.
 Churchill was then pursuing justice, the arrangement of goods, offices, and honors according to the merit of those receiving them, and the interest of the State.

-He was profoundly for a liberal society, in which the economy is driven by private enterprise, and in which money is allowed to fructify, as he quoted John Morley, in the pockets of the people.
+He was profoundly for a liberal society, in which the economy is driven by private enterprise, and in which money is allowed to “fructify,” as he quoted John Morley, “in the pockets of the people.”
 The modern world, the world that requires freedom of religion and limited government, can abide no other kind of politics.
 But this kind of politics is demonstrably vulnerable to war.
 It is also vulnerable domestically.
 If a disaffected majority, necessarily made up of the many who are poor, or relatively poor, expropriate the wealth of the few, it is a tragedy that will destroy justice in the state—even if the poor have a grievance against the rich.

 Churchill was trying to prevent that.
 How?
 There one must understand what he meant by “Constitutionalism.”
-For Churchill, this is a very rich subject, rather like the writings of James Madison.He saw the problem of bureaucracy, and of excess by the majority, very clearly from an early day.
+For Churchill, this is a very rich subject, rather like the writings of James Madison.He saw the problem of bureaucracy, and of excesses by the majority, very clearly from an early day.
 The problem is more mature now than it was in his time.
 That is why it is easy for some of Churchill’s solutions to look leftish from our modern vantage point.